What is an Urban Design Overlay?

 An Urban Design Overlay, or UDO, is a zoning tool that requires specific design standards for development in a designated area.
 A UDO is used to either protect the pre-existing character of the area or to create a character that would not otherwise be ensured by the development standards in the base zoning district.

-UDOs overlay the current base zoning and allow for development standards above and beyond those in the base zoning.
+UDOs allow for development standards above and beyond those in the base zoning.
+UDOs do not affect the uses allowed or prohibited on a property.

 Where are UDOs located?